When Should You Upgrade Your Furnace?

 • What types of bulbs meet my lighting needs but are still energy efficient?

-• Should I install carpet or tile?
+• Should I install carpets or laminate wood?

 But how do I know if it’s time to replace my heater?